ddeletic/Arduino-nrf9160dk/README.md

 - Copy the JSON file to a location on the internet
 - Publish the link to the JSON
 - Users need to add the link to JSON in their Arduino IDE Preferences, under 'Additional boards manager URLs'

+## Using the BSP

+If you only want to use the BSP to create sketches for nRF9160dk board, in Arduino Preferences, add 'https://github.com/ddeletic/arduino_bosl_nrf9160dk_downloads/raw/main/package_bosl_nrf9160dk_index.json' to 'Additional boards manager URLs'.
+Save preferences.

+Open the Board Manager and search for 'bosl'.
+Only one result will come up.
+Install and have fun.